Controllability and Vector Potential: Necessary and Sufficient Conditions for Controllability

-(ii) If $\F$ is also a cogenerator, then $\ker_\F(P)$ is controllable if and only if $A^k/P$ is torsion free. \end{theorem} Proof: (i) If $A^k/P$ is torsion free, then sequence (4) is exact by the above proposition, and this in turn implies sequence (5) is exact because $\F$ is an injective $A$-module.
-Thus $\ker_\F(P)$ is an image, and hence controllable (by Proposition 1.2).
+(ii) If $\F$ is an injective cogenerator, then $\ker_\F(P)$ is controllable if and only if $A^k/P$ is torsion free.
+Thus $\ker_\F(P)$ is controllable if and only if it admits a vector potential. \end{theorem} Proof: (i) If $A^k/P$ is torsion free, then sequence (4) is exact by the above proposition, and this in turn implies sequence (5) is exact because $\F$ is an injective $A$-module.
+Thus $\ker_\F(P)$ admits a vector potential, and is hence controllable (by Proposition 2.3).

 (ii) Now suppose that $\F$ is an injective cogenerator, and suppose that $A^k/P$ is not torsion free.
-Let $q(\del) \in A^k \setminus P$ be such that $a(\del)q(\del) \in P$, for some nonzero $a(\del) \in A$.
-Denote by $q$ and $aq$ the cyclic submodules of $A^k$ generated by $q(\del)$ and $a(\del)q(\del)$ respectively.
-Then $P \subsetneq P + q$, hence $\ker_\F(P) \not\subset \ker_\F(q)$, by Lemma 1.1 and Proposition 1.5.
+Let $q(D) \in A^k \setminus P$ be such that $a(D)q(D) \in P$, for some nonzero $a(D) \in A$.
+Denote by $q$ and $aq$ the cyclic submodules of $A^k$ generated by $q(D)$ and $a(D)q(D)$ respectively.
+Then $P \subsetneq P + q$, hence $\ker_\F(P) \not\subset \ker_\F(q)$, by Lemma 2.1 and Proposition 2.6.
 However, $\ker_\F(P) \subset \ker_\F(aq)$, as $aq \subset P$.